-STEM was again the talk of the school on Thursday, as we welcomed in Engineer, TV Presenter, Broadcaster, Adventurer, Thrill Seeker and STEMNet Ambassador, Rob Bell.
+STEM was again the talk of the school on Thursday, as we welcomed Engineer, TV Presenter, Broadcaster, Adventurer, Thrill Seeker and STEMNet Ambassador, Rob Bell.
 Rob started the day with a riveting whole school assembly by explaining that engineering is all around us, in the food we eat, the hobbies we enjoy, the clothes we wear and the way we get to school, to name but a few.
-Rob has had a diverse career who has travelled the globe in the interests of engineering and marathon running.
+Rob has had a diverse career and he has travelled the globe in the interests of engineering and marathon running.
 Rob showed us video clips from his TV programmes, where he was a mile underground operating a remote-controlled potash digger, opening the gates on an enormous dam, riding rollercoasters in the interest of engineering and looking at the thousands of parts that go into a Boeing Jumbo Jet.
 The children were enthralled with his evidence and his experiences.

 It was an absolute pleasure to have Rob visit the school, as his enthusiasm and knowledge rubbed off on the children and inspired them to have a go.
 They learnt through their own bridge building, listening to Rob and watching their peers’ efforts too.
 It was a day that the children will remember for a long time to come and I am sure it will inspire them to think more about the engineering around them and hopefully make them consider a future in Science, Technology or Engineering in the future.